-Now there are multiple benefits of sharing your WordPress posts to LinkedIn.
-The first benefit is readers can easily land on your WordPress Website using the link that comes with the shared post.
-Every post you share on your LinkedIn profile will give your users a link to land on the posting page on your WordPress Website.
-Once they are there, they can easily navigate back and forth between your other Website pages.
+Now there are multiple benefits of sharing your WordPress post to LinkedIn.
+The first benefit is readers can easily land on your WordPress website using the link that comes with the shared post.
+Every post you share on your LinkedIn profile will give your users a link to land on the posting page on your WordPress website.
+Once they are there, they can easily navigate back and forth between your other website pages.

-Now that you know how important it is to share your blog posts on LinkedIn and its benefits you need a tool that will help you do that.
+Now that you know how important it is to share your WordPress post to LinkedIn and its benefits you need a tool that will help you do that.
 But before that, you should know when you should schedule your LinkedIn posts, by when I mean at what point of your editorial task should you accommodate schedule your posts for LinkedIn.
 The standard practice is scheduling for social share at the time of setting a publishing time for your WordPress post.
-And like we said in the introduction if you are using WP Scheduled Post you can schedule social share for Linked as well as other social media platforms i.e. Facebook, Twitter, and Pinterest.
+And like we said in the introduction if you are using SchedulePress you can schedule social share for Linked as well as other social media platforms i.e. Facebook, Twitter, and Pinterest.

-How to Automatically Publish WordPress Posts To LinkedIn
+How to Automatically Publish WordPress Post To LinkedIn